RegestaItalia/trm-docs/client/docs/commands.md

 This command will only remove the package from the registry.

-If installed on any of your systems, it will remain without any changes.
+If installed on any of your systems, **it will remain without any changes**.

 - Command `trm unpublish <<PACKAGE_NAME>>`
 - Options